You are $75 away from free shipping

 Sorry, you must log in to save an item.

 Ready to use a dark spot corrector yourself?
-Daily UV exposure and age can result in the appearance of dull, uneven skin tone and dark spots.
 The L’Oréal Paris Youth Code™ Dark Spot Correcting & Illuminating Serum Corrector helps improve the overall appearance of your skin with continued use over time.
 This dark spot corrector works on skin’s surface to help correct and fade the appearance of dark spots for more even-looking and luminous skin.
 Immediately, skin feels smoother and is visibly more luminous as well as hydrated.
-With continued use over time, the look of dark spots is faded.
+With continued use over time, the look of dark spots fades.
 The luxurious, fast-absorbing and light-infusing dark spot corrector formula gives skin an instantly luminous appearance.
 Before using moisturizer, apply dark spot corrector over your face morning and night.
-Remember to apply a broad-spectrum sunscreen with an SPF of 30 or higher in the morning as directed to help prevent future dark spots.
+In the morning, remember to follow up by applying a broad-spectrum sunscreen with an SPF of 30 or higher as directed to help prevent future dark spots.

-And there you have it: Our guide to dark spot corrector and skin care tips that can help you minimize the appearance of dark spots on your complexion.
+And there you have it: Our guide to dark spot corrector and skin care tips that can help you minimize the appearance of dark spots.
 What’s next?
 Tackling another skin care concern, of course!
 Head on over to our article on, How to Get Rid of Under-Eye Bags.